-A Relevant Person must establish and maintain procedures, systems and controls to monitor, detect and report transactions above defined thresholds in accordance with the AML Law.
+A Relevant Person must establish and maintain policies, procedures, systems and controls to monitor and detect transactions above defined thresholds, and submit threshold transactions reports ("TTRs") to the FIU in accordance with the AML Law.

 13.7.3.
-Suspicious Activity Controls
+Suspicious Activity and Transactions Controls

-A Relevant Person must establish and maintain policies, procedures, systems and controls to monitor and detect suspicious activity or transactions in relation to potential money laundering or terrorist financing.
+A Relevant Person must establish and maintain policies, procedures, systems and controls to monitor and detect suspicious activity or transactions in relation to potential money laundering.